 - We're picky about our adopters!
 GSDs are not for everyone.
-They demand lots of time/effort/training.
-They shed all year round and are big and scare lots of people.
+They take a lot of time, effort and training.
+They shed all year round.
+They're big and scare lots of people.
 They 'mouth' and are usually strong-willed and stubborn.
 You have to have references and a home visit.
-If you're not willing/able to deal with any of this, please don't waste your time applying.
+If you're not willing or able to deal with any of this, please don't waste your time applying.

-- You have to put your dog indoors (NOT in the yard) when you're not home.
-One adopted MoGS dog died after the owners left to run errands, left her outdoors, someone opened the gate, and she was hit by a car.
-Privacy fences have been broken into, gates have been opened, thieves have stolen dogs.
+- When you're not home, you must put your dog indoors (NOT in the yard).
+One adopted MoGS dog died after the owners went to run errands, left her outdoors, someone opened the gate, and she was hit by a car.
+Privacy fences get broken into, gates are opened, thieves steal dogs.
 NEVER leave your dog outdoors when you're not home!!

 - You're required to make a lifetime commitment.
-Only you can make sure the dog is safe, loved and cared for, for life.
-The minute you adopt, that responsibility is yours.
+The minute you adopt, it is your responsibility to keep your dog safe, loved and cared for FOR LIFE.
+Only you can do that.

 - Are you unable or unwilling to make a lifetime commitment?
 Do not apply.